 Back by reader request, here’s our classic butternut squash crumble recipe with new images and updated technique.
 It’s a holiday reader favorite since 2010 and also shared in our Bountiful Cookbook.
 Great as a side dish or vegetarian entree, you can adapt it with sausage or ground meat for a meat-lovers version.
 Enjoy and Happy Holidays!

 Sweet, nutty and tender butternut squash

-We get terribly excited about butternut squash when Fall arrives.
-Or maybe it’s the opposite and we get excited about Fall because of butternut squash.
-Either way, this sexy, curvaceous shaped looking gourd is a sign that the holidays are around the corner and we’ll be pacing ourselves with back to back feasts.
+When Fall and Winter arrives, we get giggly excited about butternut squash .
+It’s one of our favorite vegetables that we rarely ever get exhausted of.
+This sexy, curvaceous shaped looking gourd is a sign that the holidays are around the corner and we’ll be pacing ourselves with back to back feasts.
 Time to hit the gym and dojo for extra calorie burning sessions.

 The curves of butternut squash are always fun to photograph and when exposed down the center, the squash has even more visual interest.
 It’s just so darn sexy and pretty.
 Add some spices, butter and heat, this beautiful beast is double trouble delicious.

 We’ve started to get a little bored with our truffled butternut squash soup and our standard roasted butternut squash apple casserole .
 They are really, really good, but if we have them all of the time, they stop being special.

 We started looking around for something we haven’t had before and that sounded delicious.
 We came upon this Butternut Squash Crumble from Martha Stewart and instantly knew it was a winner.
 It is a fantastic savory take on a crumble.
 A different twist for the squash and a different twist for the crumble, and definitely a good marriage.